 Hepatitis C is a bloodborne virus that causes inflammation of the liver.
-While chronic hepatitis C affects up to 3.9 million people in the United States, there are still scores of others who are undiagnosed and aren’t seeking treatment.
+While chronic hepatitis C affects up to

-The problem is that hepatitis C is known as a silent virus, and anywhere between 70 to 80 percent of people live for many years without symptoms.
-But there are serious long-term effects of untreated hepatitis C that you should be aware of.
+The problem is that hepatitis C is known as a silent virus, and anywhere between

 The area of the body most affected by hepatitis C is the liver.
 Cirrhosis is a chronic liver disease that results when scar tissue begins taking over healthy tissue inside the liver itself.
 This scarring slows blood flow and stops the liver from being able to process nutrients and toxins.